Hope-Chukwuemeka/DSA-PROJECT-2---POWER-BI/README.md

 Hold your *Ctrl* down to select *All The Columns* EXCEPT Department.
 While you still have those columns selected, click on *Unpivot Columns*
 NEXT, we need to create a unique relationship between the 2 tables that is beyond Department... this is done By creating a *Custom Column*
 You can call it *Dept_Rating*
+This is what we have to concatenate - *[Department]&"/"&[Attribute]*. click ok.
+Then close and apply.
+Doing the same for - Palmora Group Emp_Data
 This is what you have there *[Department]&"/"&[Rating]* Then click Ok Create *Custom Column* for Palmoria Group Emp_Data.
 So now that you also have same with the emp_data, we will proceed to Merge the 2 datasets.
 Using *Merge Queries as New*

 - *Dept_Rating* is the relationship that exist between the 2 datasets.
-Then click Ok Select only the *Value* once you click the filter on the Bonus mapping column.
+Then click Ok

+Select only the *Value* once you click the filter on the Bonus mapping column.
 After that, then OK.
 Once you do that, the column name is changed to *Bonus Rate*
 However, The Column Quality is not 100% because of some cells.
 These are actually those staff that are not rated.
 Which means they are not entitled to bonus.
 They are the ones representing *Null* here.